joulupunikki/Phoenix/README.md

 2.1: Precompiled binary
 -----------------------
 Unzip the contents of the `Phoenix_XX.YY.ZZ.zip` release package to your EFS directory where `EFS.EXE` resides.
-Execute `Phoenix.bat` (on MSWindows) or `phoenix.sh` (on BSD/Linux/OSX) or if you use commandline for a 640x480 window type `java -Xss32m -jar Phoenix.jar`.
+Execution: doubleclick on `Phoenix.bat` (on MSWindows) or `phoenix.sh` (on BSD/Linux/OSX) or if you use commandline for a 640x480 window type `java -Xss32m -jar Phoenix.jar`.
 For a 1280x1024 window type `java -jar -Xss32m Phoenix.jar -d` or double click on `Phoenix1280x1024.bat`.

 If you get an error saying java not found then likely java is not in the path and you need either to put java into the path or use absolute path name.
 Eg. on windows if your java jdk is installed into
 `C:\Program Files\Java\jdk1.8.0` you would type `"C:\Program Files\Java\jdk1.8.0\bin\java.exe" -jar -Xss32m Phoenix.jar`.